I can’t swim. Not for lack of trying.

 I have only visited one country outside of the UK – Spain.
 I’m also not in any rush to change this.

-I am a really fussy eater and won’t eat anything remotely spicy or with an unpleasant smell or texture.
-I go out of my way to avoid curry.
+I am a very fussy eater and won’t eat anything remotely spicy or with an unpleasant smell or texture.

 I drink a lot of tea, especially in the mornings.
 About 4 mugs an hour.